worldamazing/plan/docs/overview.md

 ### Q: But isn't this creating some sort of central governing body that will have control of every aspect of my life?
 **A:** No, the GI is not about centralized control over individuals' lives.
 Instead, it’s about creating a framework where people have more freedom and autonomy, not less.
 The GI provides essential services like housing, healthcare, and education, but decisions about how resources are allocated are made collectively by the members.

 Each person has the freedom to pursue their own interests, start projects, and contribute to the community as they see fit.
-The goal is to give individuals more control over their own lives by removing the barriers that currently limit freedom—such as financial instability, lack of access to resources, and systemic inequality.
+The goal is to give individuals more control over their own lives by removing the barriers that currently limit freedom, such as financial instability, lack of access to resources, and systemic inequality.
 The GI promotes collaboration and shared responsibility while ensuring that no governing body has unchecked control over personal choices.

 ### Q: Is the GI some kind of cult or forced membership organization?
 **A:** Absolutely not.
 The GI is based entirely on voluntary participation.
 You choose whether or not to join, and the aim is to offer freedom, not control.
 There are no obligations or forced commitments beyond what you voluntarily agree to, and anyone is free to leave at any time.